Are you one of the millions of Americans who are underinsured?* Think about it. That…

 The type of plan a family has may change as their needs change.
 For instance, many people will lower the amount of insurance once their children are no longer dependent and/or retirement and savings are largely accrued.

 Is Your Life Insurance Adequate For Your Family’s Needs?

 If you’re not sure that your life insurance meets the needs of your family, now is the perfect time to protect their future.
-Visit The Florida Bar Member Benefits Insurance Programs to learn more about your Life Insurance options and to find the perfect plan for your family.
+Learn more about your life insurance options and find the perfect plan for your family.